opencord/voltha-docs/howto/code/linting.rst

 Makefile help
 ~~~~~~~~~~~~~

-Individual Makefiles support a help targe that will display a list of
+Individual Makefiles support a help target that will display a list of
 targets and functionality supported.

 .. code:: bash